nodesman/systemofmind/book/part_1/02_the_map_and_the_territory.md

 ---
-title: Chapter 2: The Map and The Territory
+title: "Chapter 2: The Map & The Territory"
-parent: Part I The Compass
+parent: "Part I The Compass"
 nav_order: 2
 ---
 # Chapter 2: The Map and The Territory

 ## The Map in Your Head